Kasrazn97/Logo_Detection/README.md

 1. **YOLOv5s (version 1)**: trained on the raw dataset to which we added augmentations.
 We kept the 10 backbone layers frozen and fine-tuned the rest.
 Since the model results were unsatisfatory, we manually cleaned the data by removing the poorly annotated images.
 Around 40k images used.
 2. **YOLOv5s (version 2)**: cleaned dataset with augmentations (about 20k images in total).
 Again, we trained all layers except for the backbone.
-3. **YOLOv5s (version 3)**: cleaned dataset with extra augmentation steps, for a total of around 60k images (4549 per logo).
+3. **YOLOv5s (version 3)**: cleaned dataset with extra augmentation steps, for a total of around 60k images.
 Only 6 last layers were trained, thus keeping 18 frozen.
-4. **YOLOv5s (version 4)**: combined dataset from step 2 and step 3, with arounf 8994 images for each logo.
+4. **YOLOv5s (version 4)**: combined dataset from step 2 and step 3.
 Tuning all the layers except for the backbone.
 5. **YOLOv5l**: combined dataset from step 2 and step 3, adding more augmentation steps.
-We ended up having 7479 images for each logo.
+Images in the training and validation set summed up to around 90k.
 Again, we trained all the layers except for the backbone.

 <a name="eval"></a>
 ### 3. Evaluation